Ultra-high energy event KM3-230213A as a cosmogenic neutrino in light of minimal UHECR flux models

-Another important constraint on UHECR source models comes from measurements of the isotropic diffuse gamma-ray background~(IGRB)~\cite{Berezinsky:2016jys}.
+\textbf{Cosmogenic cascade gamma-rays and Fermi-LAT IGRB.} Another important constraint on UHECR source models comes from measurements of the isotropic diffuse gamma-ray background~(IGRB)~\cite{Berezinsky:2016jys}.
 In particular, the results of the Fermi-LAT observatory, in the energy range from 100~MeV to 820~GeV are suitable for this purpose~\cite{Fermi-LAT:2014ryh}.
 These constraints are especially useful for proton-dominated UHECR models, as protons produce cascades more efficiently than nuclei.
 Proton energy is converting to electromagnetic cascades through photo-pion and electron-positron production on the CMB and the EBL~\cite{Berezinsky:2016feh}.
 Fermi-LAT can detect gamma rays from this $e^\pm$-cascade.

 In Fig.~\ref{fig:fermi} we show the flux of cascade gamma-rays produced by the best-fit and local min. models.
 The resulting fluxes for both models lie well below the Fermi-LAT IGRB estimation.
 It is worth noting that the expected contribution to the IGRB could be higher once the low-energy UHECR component is assumed (see e.g. Ref.~\cite{Cermenati:2025ogl}).
 We do not consider this possibility in the present study.
 Therefore, we can only conclude that our models for the high-energy UHECR component do not contradict the Fermi-LAT IGRB measurements.